-Disclosure of information relating to registration
+23 Disclosure of information relating to registration

-- (1) An obligation as to secrecy or other restriction on the disclosure of information, whether imposed by enactment or otherwise, does not preclude any of the persons mentioned in paragraph (2) from disclosing to - - (a) the Committee or an authorized officer of the Committee; or - (b) the Registrar, information for the purpose of assisting the Committee in the performance of its functions under this Part.
+- (1) An obligation as to secrecy or other restriction on the disclosure of information, whether imposed by enactment or otherwise, does not preclude any of the persons mentioned in paragraph (2) from disclosing to - (a) the Minister or an officer, authorized by the Minister, of an administration of the States for which the Minister is assigned responsibility; - (b) the Registrar, information for the purpose of assisting the Minister in the performance of his or her functions under this Part.

-- (2) The persons referred to in paragraph (1) are - - (a) the Agriculture and Fisheries Committee; - (b) the Finance and Economics Committee; - (c) the Home Affairs Committee;
+(2) The persons referred to in paragraph (1) are -

-(d) the Jersey Financial Services Commission,

-and an authorized officer or agent of any of them.

-(3) Information obtained under paragraph (1) shall not be disclosed by a person receiving it to another person except if the disclosure is made to a person to whom information could have been disclosed by a person mentioned in paragraph (2) in accordance with paragraph (1), or for the purpose of legal proceedings arising out of this Part.
+- (a) the Minister for Treasury and Resources; - (b) the Minister for Home Affairs; - (c) the Jersey Financial Services Commission or an officer or agent of the Commission who is authorized by it; - (d) a person who is - (i) an officer of an administration of the States Department for which one of the Ministers mentioned in this paragraph is designated responsibility and who is authorized by that Minister, or - (ii) an agent of one of the Ministers mentioned in this paragraph and who is authorized by that Minister. - (3) Information obtained under paragraph (1) shall not be disclosed by a person receiving it to another person except if the disclosure is made to a person to whom information could have been disclosed by a person mentioned in paragraph (2) in accordance with paragraph (1), or for the purpose of legal proceedings arising out of this Part.